nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Assigning a volunteer to event: `assign`

+Connect volunteers with events they'd like to join.
-Adds a volunteer with the specified `VOLUNTEER_INDEX` to the list of participants of the event with the specified `EVENT_INDEX`.
+It will add a volunteer with the specified `VOLUNTEER_INDEX` to the list of participants of the event with the specified `EVENT_INDEX`.

 Format: `assign v/VOLUNTEER_INDEX e/EVENT_INDEX`

-* The index refers to the number on the left of the event and volunteer's name in their respective displayed lists.
+* The `INDEX` refers to the numbers shown next to both the volunteer and event names
-* The index **must be a positive integer** 1, 2, 3, …​

 Examples:
 * `assign v/3 e/2` assigns the third volunteer on the volunteer list to the list of participants of the second event on the event list.

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
-Volunteers who not available on the day of the event or are assigned to another event happening at the same time cannot be assigned.
+The system checks if the volunteer is free on that date, and if they are already signed up for another event at the same time.<br>
+If that is the case, they cannot be assigned to this event.
 </div>

 ![Assign Volunteer Demo](images/commandDemo/AssignVolunteerDemo.png)